 There will be no children in my future.
 Ever.

 Yes, I am married.
 Yes, my husband knows that I do not want children.
-Yes, we both realize we’re extremely fortunate to be able to elect to live child-free.
+Yes, we both realize we’re extremely fortunate to be able to elect to live childfree.
 He doesn’t want kids either.
 It’s part of the reason I married him.
 (That, and he has excellent hair.)
 He married me knowing that and also because I always clean the litter box.

 I love my friends’ children.
 Because I don’t have to take care of them.
 Their cuteness is there to fulfill my need to see cute things.
 I don’t expect them to behave for me, and they don’t expect 18 years of dinner from me.
 I see this as a good setup.

 Not only do I not want children, but I think what really blows people’s minds is that I’ve realized I don’t need them.
-Apparently some people agree with me, and apparently that’s national news if the August 12 issue of “Time” is any indicator: The entire cover story was dedicated to the marvelous epiphany that “having it all” — whatever that even means — for some Americans means not having children.
+Apparently some people agree with me, and apparently that’s national news if the August 12, 2013 issue of Time magazine is any indicator: The entire cover story was dedicated to the marvelous epiphany that “having it all” — whatever that even means — for some Americans means not having children.
 We’ve come far as a country, haven’t we, when a well-established journalistic bulwark recognizes that — gasp — married couples might actually chose to subvert the cultural paradigm and elect to never need a minivan!
 What’ll they come up with next?I love my friends’ children.
 Because I don’t have to take care of them.
 Their cuteness is there to fulfill my need to see cute things.
 I don’t expect them to behave for me, and they don’t expect 18 years of dinner from me.
 Gay people having babies?
 What sorcery is this?